 iii.
-In case of imported technology (imported during the last three a) Liebherr Crane from Germany, PERI Form work from Germany, years reckoned from the beginning of the financial year) Man lift from China, Scissor lift from China. (a) The details of technology imported b) August, 2016; Scissor lift in 2018. (b) The year of import Whether the technology has been C) Yes, the technology has been fully absorbed by the company d) NA absorbed (c) Whether the technology has been absorbed (d) If not fully absorbed, areas whether absorption has not taken place, and the reasons thereof: (iv) The expenditure incurred on Research and Development NIL
+In case of imported technology (imported during the last three a) Liebherr Crane from Germany, PERI Form work from Germany, years reckoned from the beginning of the financial year) Man lift from China, Scissor lift from China. (a) The details of technology imported August, 2016; Scissor lift in 2018. (b) c) d) Yes, the technology has been fully absorbed by the company absorbed NA (c) Whether the technology has been absorbed (d) If not fully absorbed, areas whether absorption has not taken place, and the reasons thereof: (iv) The expenditure incurred on Research and Development NIL